Social Work

 Student Learning Outcomes

-To carry out the mission of the Social Work Program and Chadron State College, the Social Work Program seeks to prepare Social Work Professionals who will, upon completion of the Program, be able to:
+To carry out the mission of the Social Work Program and Chadron State College, the Social Work Program seeks to prepare students to become Social Work Professionals who will, upon completion of the Program, be able to:

 Students considering Social Work should consult the Social Work faculty early in their academic career to insure that the necessary Prerequisite coursework is completed prior to admission to the Professional Social Work program.